 Jaguar – the world’s third largest cat but with the strongest of all bites capable of crushing a skull or a turtle shell / Sloth / Spider Monkey / Golden Lion Tamarin / Giant Anteater / Capybara – resembles a guinea-pig but four feet long / Puma / Armadillo / Giant River Otter / Macaw / Toucan / Anaconda / Boa Constrictor / Crocodile / Caiman / Poison Dart Frog – brightly coloured with skin secreting a deadly nerve poison / Amazonian Giant Centipede / Tarantula / Goliath Bird-Eating Spider / Scorpion / Jesus Lizard – Runs on water / Hummingbirds / Piranha / Electric Eel / Vampire Bat / Amazon River Dolphin – pink / Pirarucu – man-eating fish / Harpy Eagle….

-The list could go on and on.
+The list of animals found in the Amazon jungle could go on and on.
 Aquarium fish enthusiasts may be interested to know that almost all of the popular freshwater aquarium species originate from this region.

 Amazon Rainforest Plants